Musée Carnavalet: The French Revolution (17891799)

-Napoleon Bonaparte through Louis-Philippe (1800-1848)
+Napoleon Bonaparte through Louis-Philippe (18001848)

 During the 19th century, Paris was the scene of three revolutions and was administered by six different governments, each of which left its imprint on the city.
 Beginning in 1800, under Napoleon Bonaparte, Paris was governed directly by the Prefect of the Government of the Seine, and a Prefect of Polce, both named by him.
 After his Coronation as Emperor in 1804, Napoleon set out to embellish Paris as his Imperial capital.
 His architects Charles Percier and Pierre Fontaine, constructed the arcades of the Rue de Rivoli, and placed a column with his statue on Place Vendome, modelled after that of the Roman Emperor Trajan in Rome.
 He decorated the fountain on Place du Châtelet with a statue of victory, to celebrate his Egyptian and Italian campaign.
 In 1899, the statue was moved to the courtyard of the museum.
 Personal souvenirs of Napoleon displayed in the museum include the case of dishes and silverware which he took with him on his military campaigns, and his death mask.
 It also displays paintings of notable Parisians of the time, including the celebrated portrait of Juliette Récamier by François Gérard (1805).

 Following the final downfall and exile of Napoleon in 1815, the restored French king, Charles X faced the political turbulence of the Parisians.
 In 1830 he attempted to bring it under control by ending freedom of the press and reducing the size of the Chamber of Deputies.
 This aroused an even greater fury among the Parisians.
 During 27–30 July 1830, known as the "Trois Glorieuses", the Parisians rebelled, forcing the King abdicate and to depart Paris for exile.
 His place was taken by King Louis Philippe.
-This revolution was commemorated by two new Paris monuments, the Arc de Triumph on the Etoile and the July Column in the center of the Place de la Bastille.
+This revolution was commemorated by two new Paris monuments, the Arc de Triomphe on the Place de l'Étoile and the July Column in the center of the Place de la Bastille.
 In 1834, Louis Philippe also had the Luxor Obelisk, brought from Egypt, raised into place in the center of the Place de la Concorde.
 An epidemic of cholera struck Paris in 1832; the overcrowded neighbourhoods in the center of the city were particularly hard hit.
 Louis Philippe responded with construction of the first network of Paris sewers, and the construction of new and wider streets.

 Discontent with Louis Philippe appeared in the February Revolution of 1848, with new demonstrations and riots in Paris.
 A new French Republic was proclaimed, and Louis Napoleon, nephew of Napoleon Bonaparte, was elected president.
 At the end of 1851 he orchestrated a coup d'État and proclaimed himself Emperor.